racket/racket/racket/src/start/README.txt

 This directory constraint source programs and fragments for wrapper executables used to start/embed Racket.
-The programs and fragments are used both for the traditional Racket virtual machine and Racket on Chez Scheme.
+The programs and fragments are used both for the Racket CS and BC implementations.

 ========================================================================
  Embedded Paths in the Executables